spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/01-Week/README.md

 ## Overview

-In this week, we will be welcoming our students to their first week of our Full-Stack Web Development Boot Camp.
+In this unit, we will be welcoming our students to their first unit of our Full-Stack Web Development Boot Camp.
 We'll be walking them through the very basics of HTML/CSS, Git Version Control, and Terminal/Console commands.

 We'll also continue diving into CSS and providing students with a thorough series on Bootstrap.
 Additionally, we'll cover deployments with GitHub Pages.